nigelhaim/Notes_3rdYr_1stSem/Web and mobile programming.md

 Phase 3: Your actual app.
 Due date Dec 2 (will be revisited and may be adjusted).

+Your app must have:
+- Multiple screns
+- Your code and presenation should demonstrate all the 4 pillars of OOP
+- Must be useful
+- Your UI should be faithful with the designs you've submitted in phase 1 and phase 2 designs

 Phase 4: Get 30 users to try out your app, prepare a google form with at least 15 questions (the more, the better) that will evaluate the UI, functionality and use of your app.
 Collect the data and share the ss of the responses.
 Due date: Dec 9  (will be revisited and may be adjusted).

+Addendum:

+Answer the following questions:

+1. On a scale from 1 (lowest) to 5(highest), how will you rate your app in terms of its functionality?
+2. On a scale from 1 (lowest) to 5(highest), how will you rate your app in terms of it's similarity to your phase 1 and phase 2 UI submissions?

 2023-11-15